 A study published in the Jama Network Open found that low-fat, plant-based diets increase metabolism, lower body weight, and improve insulin sensitivity.

 Get started with these quick and easy plant-based recipes:

 Eat protein at every meal.
 Your body digests protein more slowly than fat or carbs, so you feel full longer.

 Since protein takes longer to digest, your body will burn more calories just to break down proteins versus carbs and fats.

 Plus, protein helps build and preserve lean muscle, which is the best fat-burner of all.

-Great sources of protein include lean meats, eggs, beans, dark leafy greens like spinach and kale, seafood, soy products like tofu and tempeh, broccoli, cottage cheese, yogurt, milk, nuts, and many more!
+Great plant-based sources of protein include tofu, tempeh, beans, dark leafy greens like spinach and kale, broccoli, plant-based yogurt, nuts, quinoa, and more!

 A study at the University of Utah found that people who drank eight to 12 eight-ounce glasses of water per day had higher metabolic rates than those who drank only four glasses.